 As a network engineer myself, I have managed many Traditional WAN environments and know how little visibility and control over the app flows there is.
 The task has got a lot harder with the introduction of the Internet-native and Cloud-native apps.
-In traditional WAN deployments that are operated in a box-to-box fashion, typically there is 3, 5, or 8 queues QoS policy applied on the egress transport interfaces and that's about it.
+In traditional WAN deployments that are operated in a box-to-box fashion, typically there is a 3, 5, or 8 queues QoS policy applied on the egress transport interfaces and that's about it.
 Is it enough though?
 The answer is obviously not.

 The Business Need

 Let's imagine that you are a network engineer in a big enterprise that has a traditional WAN architecture.
 One day the company starts streaming a real-time event from a remote branch to the data center and out to the Internet.
 From the company's perspective, this video stream is a business-critical application and must work as optimally as possible.
-Just think for a few seconds on each of these real-world problems.
+Just think for a few seconds about each of these real-world problems.

-- How do you make sure that if the quality of a circuit drops and packet-loss appears, the stream is immediately sent over another circuit?
+- How do you make sure that if the quality of a circuit drops and packet loss appears, the stream is immediately sent over another circuit?

 - What if there is congestion on one of the WAN links.
 How do you make sure that low-priority traffic is automatically moved to lower bandwidth links?